mahindraj/Python_Challenge/README.md

 PyPoll

-In the second part of this challenge, I am tasked to look closer into election data of Pypoll
+In the second part of this challenge, I am tasked to look closer into the election data of Pypoll.
 I refered to the election data located under resources called election_data.csv for Pypoll.
 The dataset is composed of three columns: Voter ID, County, and Candidate.
 My task is to create a Python script that analyzes the votes and calculates each of the following:

 The total number of votes cast